-James Bezan has been successfully elected five times as a Conservative Member of Parliament since 2004, with his most recent electoral victory in the newly created riding of Selkirk-Interlake-Eastman.
+James Bezan has been successfully elected seven times as a Conservative Member of Parliament since 2004, with his most recent electoral victory in the riding of Selkirk-Interlake-Eastman.
 Over the course of his parliamentary career, he has chaired the House of Commons Standing Committees for Agriculture and Agri-Food (2006-2008), Environment (2008-2011), and National Defence (2011-2013).

 As Parliamentary Secretary to the Minister of National Defence from 2013-2015, Bezan was active on files dealing with military procurement, mental health issues in the Canadian Armed Forces, the war against ISIS, and Russia’s aggression in Ukraine.
-Bezan currently serves in the Official Opposition Shadow Cabinet as the Conservative Shadow Minister for National Defence and the Vice-Chair of the House of Commons Standing Committee on National Defence from 2015-2021.
+Bezan was the Conservative Shadow Minister for National Defence and the Vice-Chair of the House of Commons Standing Committee on National Defence from 2015-2021.
 He now serves as the Deputy Opposition Whip, Strategic Advisor and Co-Chair of Question Period Planning.

 Bezan has also been a very outspoken critic on the issue of Russian aggression in Eastern Europe and protecting Ukraine’s democracy, sovereignty, and human rights.
 As a result, he was one of thirteen Canadian officials sanctioned and banned by the Russian government in 2014.
 For his work on Ukrainian issues he has been recognized with numerous awards both in Canada and abroad, including the ‘Order of Prince Yaroslav the Wise’ (Ukraine’s highest civilian award) for his private members’ bill to recognize the Holomodor as genocide.

 Before public life, Bezan worked in the livestock industry and still lives on the farm near Teulon, Manitoba.
-He and his wife Kelly have three daughters, Cortney, Taylor, and Cassidy, and one grandson, James.
+He and his wife Kelly have three daughters and two grandchildren.
 Bezan is a member of the Teulon and District Lions Club and is active in their church.